appacademy/job-search-guide/weeks/01/D3/day_three_overview.md

 - What supporting data structure might you use for BFS and DFS, respectively?
 - What happens when you type in www.google.com and hit enter?
 - What is the difference between the memory heap and call stack in javascript?
-- What is one problem with programming languages that a fully single-threaded
+- What is one problem with programming languages that are fully single-threaded?

 ## Practice